ku1ik/gratifier/README.md

 Thanks to this symlink:

-* gratifier don't need to guess what utility you have installed (or choose one if you have let's say both notify-send and kdialog on Linux)
+* gratifier doesn't need to guess what utility you have installed (or choose one if you have let's say both notify-send and kdialog on Linux)

 * it gives you clear indication what utility it wraps thus saving you from